Regional 1 South East: Original teams

-London & South East Premier honours
+Regional 1 South East honours

 In the first season of the English rugby union league pyramid, sponsored by Courage, there was four, tier five leagues.
 These were London Division 1, Midland Division 1, North Division 1 and South West Division 1.
 In 1987 the geographical area for teams in the south-east of England was known as the London and South East Division and covered the counties of Essex, Hampshire, Kent, Middlesex, Norfolk, Suffolk, Surrey and Sussex.
 The league was also known as London League 1 and London 1.
 There were eleven teams in the league and they played each team once, giving each team ten matches.
 This system prevailed for five seasons, and in 1992–93 the number of teams increased from eleven to thirteen.
 The following season (1993–94) the league was reorganised and the four tier five leagues became two; National 5 North and National 5 South.
 After three seasons, in 1996–97, a further reorganisation occurred, and there was a return to four, tier five leagues; with London Division One covering the same area as before.
 This system prevailed until 2009–10 when the number of teams was increased from twelve to fourteen and renamed National League Three London & South East.
 The league name changed once more for the 2017–18, when it was renamed to London & South East Premier.